JaneJeon/bazaar-backend/docs/api.md

 `GET` methods are *read-only*, meaning they cannot change any resources.
 Rather, `GET` methods return *resources* specified by the endpoint (e.g. `GET /arts` return an array of `Art` objects whereas `GET /arts/:artId` returns the `Art` object with the specified `:artId`, if any exists).

+In general, any `GET` request that returns a list will support paginating via specifying the query parameter `after`.
+For example, `GET /arts` will return the first 15 results, and suppose the `id` for the last item is 42.
+Then, `GET /arts?after=15` would return the next 15 results, and so on.

 `POST` methods *create* resources with their request body, which can be either JSON or a multi-part form data.
 Use JSON unless if you want to attach a file.
 For example, `POST /users` creates a user.
 In the response to a `POST` request, the API will return the created resource.

 `PATCH` methods *update* resources.
 The request body specifies what and how exactly to update the resource (e.g. `{ name: "Joe Shmoe" }` changes the name, and `{ avatar: null }` unsets avatar).
 In the response to a `PATCH` request, the API will return the updated resource.